 #1 Uninteresting characters

-Sakuta Azusagawa is lackadaisical, apathetic high schooler who just minds his own business, until he one day spots his senpai Mai Sakurajima wandering around the library in an erotic bunny girl outfit.
+Sakuta Azusagawa is lackadaisical, apathetic high schooler who just minds wants to mind his own business.
+That is, until he one day spots his senpai Mai Sakurajima wandering around the library in an erotic bunny girl outfit.
 Stranger still, he appears to be the only one noticing this young beauty who is showing off her goods in public.

 Mai and Sakuta don’t feel like developed characters.
 Their dialogue is full of dry wit, pervy jokes, and self-deprecating humor, but the delivery is dispassionate and much of the dialogue feels interchangeable and samey.
 It gets very repetitive beyond the first story arc and the few times where either of the two leads does surprise the viewer, it feels like such a jarring break of character that it doesn’t logically fit.
 It does develop the relationship between Mai and Sakuta, but not in any way that allows it to seriously compete with other romance anime.